NAD C 700 BluOS Streaming Amplifier Reviewed

 Listening To the NAD C 700 BluOS Streaming Amplifier…

 I listened to many recording artists on the NAD C700 but focused on two tracks, both streamed as MQA Master recordings through Tidal Connect.
-With the NAD C 700 connected to a modest pair of Dali Spektor 2 speakers, I streamed Tracy Chapman’s “Talkin’ about a Revolution” from her 1988 eponymous debut album for its acoustic instrumentation distinctive vocals, as well to hear a known quiet passage: at about sixteen seconds into the music, Tracy murmurs at low-level part of the third verse “like a whisper.”
+With the NAD C 700 connected to a modest pair of Dali Spektor 2 bookshelf speakers, I streamed Tracy Chapman’s “Talkin’ about a Revolution” from her 1988 eponymous debut album for its acoustic instrumentation distinctive vocals, as well to hear a known quiet passage: at about sixteen seconds into the music, Tracy murmurs at low-level part of the third verse “like a whisper.”
 On some systems, the passage may not be noticeable, or, if it is audible, it is not coherent.
 The verse was easily intelligible here, though, demonstrating the sophistication of the NAD C 700.
 The imaging was within and just beyond the location of both left and right speakers as long as I was positioned five feet or more in front of them.
 A reasonable amount of depth and an accurate forward presentation added to the texture of Chapman’s voice, demonstrating a high level of clarity and realism.
 While I was impressed with the Dali Spektor 2s, I pushed the C 700 further to see if a full-range presentation could be achieved by connecting my Focal Kanta No. 2s.
 On the same song, bass extension and grip improved, along with image size, depth, and width, with a holographic presentation floating just forward of the speakers.

 I was surprised by how well the C 700’s Class D amp modules commanded the Focal Kantas without stress.
 Since there was no sign of the NAD C 700 struggling with the Kantas, I played Peter Gabriel’s “Shock the Monkey” from his 1982 eponymous album which has a heavy percussion and bass line that runs throughout the song.
 The image continued to play tall and wide beyond each speaker’s location, wrapping around my seated location, with an astounding amount of bass control that belies what one would think is possible from such a physically small amplifier.
-However, let’s be realistic and understand the C 700 will not be the last word in amplification: typically, the Kantas are connected to a pretty fancy pair of Pass Labs XA60.8 Class A monoblock amplifiers, delivering a vivid three-dimensional presentation with elevated warmth, brilliance, and further extended bass.
+However, let’s be realistic and understand the C 700 will not be the last word in amplification: typically, the Kantas are connected to a pretty fancy pair of Pass Labs XA60.8 (read the review) Class A monoblock amplifiers, delivering a vivid three-dimensional presentation with elevated warmth, brilliance, and further extended bass.
 Nonetheless, the NAD C 700 impressed me with its built-in amplification way beyond what I expected.

 Does the NAD C 700 BluOS Streaming Amplifier Hold Its Value?